MXClyde/mendix-kubernetes-azure/README.md

 The URL of this Service Connection is the project URL appended with _apis:

-When configuring the Service Connection  you should enter your username combined with the PAT as Password/Token Key.
+When configuring the Service Connection, you can leave username empty and use the PAT as Password/Token Key.

 **Azure DevOps Release Mgmt**
 ![Azure DevOps Release Mgmt REST API ](https://mxblobstore.azureedge.net/mendix-kubernetes-azure/sc_apirm.png)